 Time from Sydney – 4 hours.
 Time from Brisbane – 6 hours.

 While you’re travelling along the East Coast, it’s safe to say you’re going to see your fair amount of beautiful beaches.
-Camden Head is a beach with a difference.
+Camden Head is a beach with a difference and one of the most memorable things to do between Sydney and Brisbane.
 Camden Head is home to a huge rock platform that sticks out from the beach, creating some epic rock pools and fishing platforms.
 At low tide, you’ll be able to explore the pools and try your luck at finding a blue-ringed octopus… just be careful where you’re sticking your hands.

 – Other things to do at Camden Head